Editor’s note: This is an updated version of a list that was originally compiled in May 2020.

 2. Cliff Lee: $122,227,500

-The Phillies paid for about a third of Lee’s salary in 2009 after receiving him in a trade with the Cleveland Indians.
+The Phillies paid for about a third of Lee’s salary in 2009 after receiving him in a trade from Cleveland.
 Although he helped the team reach its second World Series in two years, the Phillies dealt Lee to the Seattle Mariners after that season.
 Lee would return to Philadelphia as a free agent before the 2011 season, signing for five years and $120 million.